OpenBioSim/somd2/README.md

 The number of contexts that can be run in parallel is then controlled by the `--oversubscription-factor` option, which defaults to 1.

-More details on MPS, including tuning options, can be found i nthe following [techical blog](https://developer.nvidia.com/blog/maximizing-openmm-molecular-dynamics-throughput-with-nvidia-multi-process-service/).
+More details on MPS, including tuning options, can be found in the following [techical blog](https://developer.nvidia.com/blog/maximizing-openmm-molecular-dynamics-throughput-with-nvidia-multi-process-service/).